-- 1.14 The Welborne Plan is a site-specific plan which sets out how the new community of Welborne, to the north of the M27 Motorway at Fareham, should take shape over the period to 2036.
-Once adopted, the Welborne Plan will form a part of the Council's statutory Development Plan.
-This plan should be read and interpreted as a whole and alongside the other parts of Fareham's Development Plan. - 1.15 The Core Strategy established the new community as a Strategic Development Area (SDA) within a broad location called the 'area of search', but did not allocate the site for development or establish firm policy boundaries.
+- 1.10 The Welborne Plan is a site-specific plan which sets out how the new community of Welborne, to the north of the M27 Motorway at Fareham, should take shape over the period to 2036.
+The Welborne Plan forms part of the Council's statutory Development Plan.
+This plan should be read and interpreted as a whole and alongside the other parts of Fareham's Development Plan. - 1.11 The Core Strategy established the new community as a Strategic Development Area (SDA) within a broad location called the 'area of search', but did not allocate the site for development or establish firm policy boundaries.
 These aspects form an integral part of this plan.
 In addition, the Welborne Plan establishes a policy and delivery framework which provides clear and consistent guidance to ensure that the Council's vision and objectives for Welborne can be achieved, and that the plan is consistent with the established approach in the adopted Core Strategy (Policy CS13).
-It does this by providing policy guidance and targets on the wide range of issues that relate to the initial development of Welborne as a new place. - 1.16 The Core Strategy and the Welborne Plan will be the relevant parts of the Local Plan to determine planning applications for the initial development of Welborne.
+It does this by providing policy guidance and targets on the wide range of issues that relate to the initial development of Welborne as a new place. - 1.12 The Core Strategy and the Welborne Plan are the relevant parts of the Local Plan to determine planning applications for the initial development of Welborne.
+In due course, detailed development management policies will be updated to provide guidance for determining planning applications at Welborne after the initial development of each phase is completed.
+These policies will be developed as part of an early review of the Fareham Local Plan.
+This local plan review will be timed to follow the agreement by PUSH of a new South Hampshire Strategy.